azevedju/waytobe/README.md

 3) Input validator
 This is a simple bit of javascript.
 There were a couple issues I found using the unit testing which I will correct today.
 Otherwise I think the input validator works as it ought to.

+4) Server
+I am using a package called "async" to accomplished asynchronous tasks, such as conducting two or more database queries within the same route.

 THINGS TO BE DONE
 1) Double check input validator
 2) Retrieve jobs relevance and relevance ranking from database